reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 ## 3\.
 How did you make it work?

 Give your audience more of your story.
 They want to hear about the challenges and issues you faced along the way.
 Most of all, they want your insights!
-You learned the hard way what worked and what didn’t work, so share the good stuff!
+You learned the hard way what worked and what didn't work, so share the good stuff!
 Including…

 ### What mistakes did you make?